IMMIGRATION LAW

 Child Citizenship Act of 2000

-Automatic acquisition of citizenship for qualifying children residing with U.S. citizen parent under 18.
+Automatic acquisition of citizenship for qualifying children residing with a U.S. citizen parent under 18.

 Derivation & Acquisition Through Parents/Grandparents